-Museum: An historic 16th century house holds the natural historic collections for the city of Nottingham, with a vast collection of animals, birds, minerals and insects, with an excellent display on extinct and almost-extinct species.
+Museum: A historic 16th-century house holds the natural history collections for the city of Nottingham, with a vast collection of animals, birds, minerals and insects, with an excellent display on extinct and almost-extinct species.

 About Wollaton Hall and Natural History Museum